 3 months or so ago we put out our first list of the best hole in the wall restaurants in Jax.
 In the mean time we’ve written another 40 or so more reviews and we’ve happened onto many more amazing hole in the wall restaurants we’re excited to share.
 As with our first list of Jax’s best hole in the wall restaurants, the restaurants on this list are small local spots that have no more than one location and in most cases are flying under the radar.

-Chowder Ted’s – We regularly ask our readers which small under the radar restaurant is their favorite.
+Chowder Ted’s [Update: Under New Ownership] – We regularly ask our readers which small under the radar restaurant is their favorite.
 By a landslide our readers recommend Chowder Ted’s over any other place in town.
 Chowder Ted’s is located a bit North of town on Heckscher drive.
 They’re famous for their minorcan style chowder.
 Ted’s chowder is a broth based chowder full of shrimp and clams, along with potatoes, carrots, celery, and surprisingly, green olives.
 It has many layers of flavor and grows on you the more you eat it.
 Ted’s is a fairly small place with a few tables and bar style seating right in front of the open kitchen where you can watch Ted and crew cook up your food right in front of you.
 After you finish eating you can walk out back and admire the amazing ocean/intracoastal waterway view just behind the restaurant.

 Nile Ethiopian Restaurant– Eating at Nile Ethiopian is a true food adventure.
 You probably won’t be familiar with hardly anything on the menu.
 You won’t get silverware and you’re virtually guaranteed that almost everything will be pretty spicy.
 The food at Nile tends to be served family style on a big platter on top of a sheet of injera.
 You use this light, airy pancake-like food called injera as your eating utensil.
 You rip off a piece of injera and use it to grab some of whatever food item you’d like to enjoy.
 Eating at Nile Ethiopian will likely be different than almost any other eating experience you’ve had.
 Everyone should try it at least once for the experience.
 On our visit, the food was pretty good too.
 Nile Ethiopian is located at 6715 Powers Ave.